8.10 ACCEPTANCE AND TESTING

 For QM-A projects, the contractor shall initiate and make appropriate changes to ensure compliance under guidelines set forth by Specification 2303 and Materials IM’s 510 and 511.
 Although this must be done as an interactive procedure with project engineer, approval of the project engineer for these changes is not necessary as long as results are within the constraints of specifications and Materials I.M.'s.

-Specifications for HMA require each layer to be compacted to a prescribed density (field voids) related to the laboratory density (voids) representing that particular lot.
+Specifications for asphalt paving require each layer to be compacted to a prescribed density (field voids) related to the laboratory density (voids) representing that particular lot.

 An average of all laboratory compacted specimens from the daily hot box samples will be used to determine the degree of field density (voids).
-For Percent Within Limits (PWL) analysis of laboratory voids, no less than 8 and no more than 20 sequential tests (sublots) will constitute a lot.
-The specification for Hot Mix Asphalt Mixtures describes how to combine daily sublots when less than eight samples would otherwise be obtained for the lot.
+For Percent-Within-Limits (PWL) analysis of laboratory voids, no less than 8 and no more than 15 sequential tests (sublots) will constitute a lot.
+The specification for Asphalt Mixtures describes how to combine daily sublots when less than eight samples would otherwise be obtained for the lot.

 Density (field voids) of pavement is determined from core samples cut by contractor, normally on the next working day following construction.

 Specifications also describe a statistical procedure for field density (voids) evaluation together with a schedule and corresponding formulas for determining payment adjustments for the lot.
 Project inspection personnel shall observe the following when using the statistical procedure.
-These procedures are valid for all HMA projects.
+These procedures are valid for all asphalt paving projects.

 n Contractor is required to take prescribed number of samples at locations selected and marked out by project inspector.
-Project inspector or monitor (HMA Level I or HMA Sampler certified) will direct and witness the core sampling.
-A circle approximately 400 mm (16") in diameter is adequate for identification of sampling location.
+Project inspector or monitor (HMA Level I or HMA Sampler certified) will direct and witness the core sampling, as well as document the GPS coordinate location of core samples taken.
+A circle approximately 16" in diameter is adequate for identification of sampling location.
 The core should be taken from within the area identified.
 It is not appropriate for contractor to use a nuclear device to "hunt" for a particular spot to sample; coring locations are no longer random when a nuclear device is used in this fashion.

 n Sample locations should be selected randomly within areas designated by specifications.
 The length laid in each lot is divided into approximately equal sublots.
 Obtain one sample at a random location within each sublot.
 This should be accomplished using a spreadsheet or other computerized program specifically designed for this purpose.
-A core will not be taken less than 300 mm (1 foot) from the edge of a given pass of the finishing machine.
-Procedure for identifying random locations should provide for the potential to obtain a core sample at any distance 300 mm (1 foot) or greater from the edge.
-Similarly, random cores are not to be taken within 300 mm (1 foot) of runouts, day’s work joints or structures.
-For pavement sections with a paved (or partially paved) shoulder placed concurrently with mainline lane, the random location should be based on a distance 300 mm (1 foot) or greater from the lane line (painted edgeline location).
+A mat core will not be taken less than 1 foot from the edge of a given pass of the finishing machine.
+Procedure for identifying random locations should provide for the potential to obtain a mat core sample at any distance 1 foot or greater from the edge.
+Similarly, random cores are not to be taken within 1 foot of runouts, day’s work joints or structures.
+For pavement sections with a paved (or partially paved) shoulder placed concurrently with mainline lane, the random location should be based on a distance 1 foot or greater from the lane line (painted edgeline location).
 In other words, the paved shoulder area is excluded from the random core sampling area (lot) for the mainline lane.
 Similarly, paved ramp shoulders are excluded from sampling area for the ramp’s driving lane.
-The latest version of “Random Core Location Program”, a spreadsheet for determining random core sample locations, is available from the Office of Construction and Office of Materials websites on DOTNET and World Wide Web (www).
+The latest version of “Random Core Location Program”, a spreadsheet for determining random core sample locations, is available from the Office of Construction and Materials websites on DOTNET and World Wide Web (www).

 n If layer being sampled adheres to a lower layer, it may be necessary to sample through two or more layers or full depth.
 Contractor will need to remove the extra depth by sawing the sample with a masonry saw.
 It may be necessary to cool sample by refrigeration or ice to prevent damage during sawing.
 It is important that core bits be kept sharp.